//----------------------------//

 For most algorithms, parameter A is Scale and scales the output space.
 However, for some algorithms, parameter A is Tile Spread.
 'Frequency' sets the tiling frequency (the size of the tiles).'Rotation' rotates the XY output coordinates.

-When the option 'link amplitude to frequency' is chosen the 4th output (a) can be used for 3D DF modeling.
+When the option 'link amplitude to frequency' is chosen the 4th output (a) can be used for 3D DF modelling.

 Example file : Libraries/Components demo/24 Tiling SR.artm